Achronite/node-red-contrib-energenie-ener314rt/README.md

 |VOLTAGE|Current battery voltage|float|VOLTAGE_TS|
 |VOLTAGE_TS|Tmestamp of when battery voltage was last received|epoch|VOLTAGE_TS|

+## Changing Icons
+The icon as displayed on the node within the flows can be changed using the 'Icon' dropdown in the 'Appearance' tab in the node properties.
+I have created icons for a few of the energenie devices.
+Use the search button and enter 'ener' to find them.

 ## Troubleshooting
 If you have any issues with the code, particularly if your board is not initialising, please try [ener314rt-debug](https://github.com/Achronite/ener314rt-debug), which has been created as a standalone node.js application with full debug enabled.
-Node-red is not required to execute this test.
+Node-red is not required to execute these tests.

 * *Unable to initialise Energenie ENER314-RT board error: -n*: Check that your card is installed correctly, and that you **do not** have hardware SPI enabled.
 On raspbian if the hardware SPI driver was loaded, you will see the device `/dev/spidev0.0`.
 If you see this, you will need to switch hardware SPI OFF.